-According to Michael Singer, “The fact is, you’re generally using your will to resist one of two things: that which has already happened or that which hasn’t happened yet.
+“The fact is, you’re generally using your will to resist one of two things: that which has already happened or that which hasn’t happened yet.
 You are sitting inside resisting impressions from the past or thoughts about the future.
 Think of how much energy is wasted resisting what has already happened.
 Since the event has already passed, you are actually struggling with yourself, not with the event.
 In addition, contemplate how much energy is wasted resisting what might happen.
-Since most of the things you think might happen never do, you are just throwing your energy away.”
+Since most of the things you think might happen never do, you are just throwing your energy away.

 When we first let them go, we are very uncomfortable as we are not doing the habitual thing.
 Pema Chodron calls this the detox period.
 You have been doing the same thing over and over to get away from uneasy, uncomfortable feelings.
 And now you are facing them.
-When you do something different, you don’t know what is going to happen or whether you can handle it.
-If I look at that scary feeling, will I be able to handle it.
+When you do something different, you don’t know what is going to happen.
+If you look at that scary feeling, will you be able to handle it?

 It is easy to slip and grab on to that tether.
-We want to practice taking our hand off of it for a minute or two so we can build up our strength.
-Eventually we won’t need the tether.
+Practice taking your hand off it for a minute or two so you can build up your strength.
+Eventually you won’t need the tether.
 When you grab the tether, that is the time to open the mouth of your hot air balloon and fill it with kindness.
 You need this strength to be open and curious about where this will take you.
 You may find that by not fueling your discomfort with a story, you no longer need the tether.
 And when you are not using your energy to hold on to the tether, you have the energy to experience life.
 You can open the mouth to the balloon and let the good flow in so you can soar.

 Holding on to your tethers is a habit.
 And like any other habit, it can be broken.
-You have to train yourself to let go.
+You can train yourself to let go.
 Start by letting go of the small tethers, the small urges that control your behavior.
 The need to scratch an itch immediately.
 See if you can turn toward the itch and just watch it.
 Sometimes it is very difficult.
-Sometimes you can only do it for a second or two before you have to scratch grab your tether).
+Sometimes you can only do it for a second or two before you must scratch (grab your tether).
 Each time you delay your reaction, you are building your muscle.